Sleeping in Airports

 Airport Transportation

-The simplest transport option for your Bogota layover is a taxi but there is public transport available too.
-Buses have a dedicated lane in the city which means they avoid traffic at busy times of day.
+A taxi is the simplest transport option for your Bogota layover, but public transport is also available.
+Buses have a dedicated lane in the city, which means they avoid traffic at busy times of the day.

-• Bus: The number 16-14 bus takes you free of charge from the airport to El Dorado Station.
-This is a large transport hub and connecting buses to various parts of the city can be found here.
+• Bus: The number 16-14 bus takes you from the airport to El Dorado Station free of charge.
+This is a large transport hub; connecting buses to various parts of the city can be found here.

 • Taxi: Licensed taxis are coloured yellow and white.
 You receive a voucher from the taxi booths stating your destination and the price to pay at the end of the journey.